About this course

 Structure and content

 8 modules take participants through a unique mix of practical teaching and theoretical learning on this online education platform.
 The platform offers a range of guides, videos and forums for support, creativity and sharing among students.
 The education is a class-based course, but is not limited by geography, meaning that a student team takes the education together but may do it from different locations.
-Between each module, instructor students will train a caregiver group in Fairstart's online training programme (available on our webpage).
-It is your own responsibility to make arrangements with a staff group, but you will receive thorough guidance in how to prepare, perform and evaluate your caregiver training.
+Within each module, instructor students will train a parent group in Fairstart's online training programme (available on our webpage).

-The education complies with European Union educational standards at level 5, and your participation will make you an attractive, professional developer of social systems for children without parental care.
+The education complies with EU educational standards at level 5, and your participation will make you an attractive, professional developer of social systems for abandoned and vulnerable children.

 A tool for professional development

-The process of becoming an instructor is not only an exciting process for you - the caregivers who receive your training will learn how to develop constructive practices and how to continously implement them in their workplace.
-Research shows that children who live with well-educated and competent staff experience significantly higher success as adults in both their personal, social and professional lives.
+The process of becoming an instructor is not only an exciting process for you - the caregivers who receive your training will learn how to develop constructive practices and how to continously implement them in their daily care of foster and kinship children.
+Research shows that children who live with well-trained and competent foster parents experience significantly higher success as adults in both their personal, social and professional lives.